chauff/cse1500-web-transcripts/Lecture-1.md

 - the Transmission Control Protocol (**TCP**), and
 - the HyperText Transfer Protocol (**HTTP**).

 HTTP is at the top of the stack, and TCP builds on top of IP.
-Important to know is that HTTP is **reliable** - it inherits this property is inherited from TCP, which is reliable (in contrast to IP, which is not).
+Important to know is that HTTP is **reliable** - it inherits this property from TCP, which is reliable (in contrast to IP, which is not).
 This means, that the data appears **in order** and **undamaged**!
 This guarantee allows video streaming and other applications: HTTP **guarantees** that the video segments arrive at the client in the correct order; without this guarantee, all segments of a video would have to be downloaded and then assembled in the right order, before you could watch it!

 ### :bangbang: Activity